-The first step is to realize it’s necessary.
+The pre-game speech is necessary.
 Emotional and mental control is key to victories.
 To be clear, emotional control does not mean less emotion.
 “The calm before the storm” cliche that some teams use is a copout for about 95% of teams out there.
 Your job as the coach is to bring out their best.
 Language is powerful and directly connected with feeling, meaning, purpose.
 Language is POWERFUL.
-THe Saphir-Whorf Hypothesis suggests that our language literally affects a speakers world-view and cognition.
+The Sapir-Whorf Hypothesis suggests that our language literally affects a speakers world-view and cognition.
 The right words said the right way can infuse individuals with motivation, and energy to wake your team out of its slumber.

-The third step is to connect.
+You have to connect.
 Remember that it’s not about you, you have to have other-consciousness to connect with others.
-Be in the room, kook your team in the eyes, feel the emotion, power, energy that is created in moments like this and if you are only centered on yourself, your fear, your insecurities, you are going to miss the true power that a speech can give.
+Be in the room, look your team in the eyes, feel the emotion, power, energy that is created in moments like this and if you are only centered on yourself such as on your fear and insecurities, you are going to miss the true power that a speech can give.

-The fourth step is to incorporate the team.
+Incorporate the team.
 Don’t be the pastor...people want to be a part of something, the goal is to get everyone else on the rhythm that you are on.
-Find your voice, say your part, and then get them involved.
+Find your voice, say your part, and then get them involved in your rallying cry.

 The fifth tip...don’t copy it.
-Make it original.
-This is not a law but highly recommend it.
+Make it an original.
+This is not a law but highly recommended.
 If people have heard it before it loses its effect and power.
-The few times this might be possible is if everyone on the team wants you to do it or if somehow it fits the team’s personality perfectly or is a part of a tradition.
+You definitely do not want to repeat speeches game after game unless it is some sort of a tradition that your team does.